 If you love this recipe, you may also be interested in this easy cranberry cream cheese bread pudding/french toast.
 You can also use your leftover cranberry sauce for this recipe too.
 It's SOOOO delicious.
 Seriously!

-- 1 cup plus 2 tbsp unsalted butter cut into cubes
+- 1 cup plus 2 tbsp unsalted very cold butter cut into cubes

 - 1 cup sugar